art-test-stack/credit_risk_eval_model/README.md

 Since LendingClub does not provide anymore this data, the dataset used have been taken from [Kaggle](https://www.kaggle.com/datasets/wordsforthewise/lending-club?resource=download).

-In this section the dataset used will be presented, the feature selection -as in the original paper- will be described, and it characteristics will be compared to the one used in the paper.
+In this section the dataset used will be presented, the feature selection -as in the original paper- will be described, and its characteristics will be compared to the one used in the paper.

 ### Definitions and Descriptions of Variables from LendingClub